-The CCGX does not include built in Wi-Fi.
-Though it is possible to use a supported external USB Wi-Fi dongle.
+The Venus GX includes built in Wi-Fi.
+It is also possible to connect a supported external USB Wi-Fi dongle (to increase wireless range outside of a cabinet for example).

 Using Wi-Fi it is possible to connect to WEP, WPA and WPA2 secured networks.
 There are five supported USB Wi-Fi dongles.
 Two of them are also available from stock at Victron Energy: